The Chief Nursing Officer Institute™

 The CNOI offers a distinctive, immersive leadership experience, including:

-• Real-life leadership insights grounded in the latest research and best practices.
+• Leadership strategies grounded in the latest research and tested in real CNO roles

 Location: The Cooper Hotel & Conference Center, Dallas, TX